TritonDataCenter/smartos-docs/docs/gps-backed-ntp-server.md

     }

-The `limit_priv` line is important, it allows for: higher resolution timers to be used, ntpd to change it's niceness, ntpd to change the hw clock.
+The `limit_priv` line is important, it allows for: higher resolution timers to be used, ntpd to change its niceness, ntpd to change the hw clock.

 If you want to use a gps device you need to include it in the zone,